saahil-jain/MIcrosoft_Vision/README.md

 ## Eventual Impact

-These models could be deployed at various public places to help enforce health protocols.
-This can help to curb the spread of various diseases.
+These models could be deployed on any smart camera at public places to help enforce healthcare protocols and safety standards.
+This inturn can help curb the spread of various contagious diseases like COVID-19.